gitjps/chatbot_phone_handover/README.md

 #### Twilio client on IBM Cloud

 - Login into IBM Cloud from command line, use the organization/space you would like to push the Node.js to
-- Adapt the [manifest file manifest.yml](https://github.com/gitjps/chatbot_phone_handover/blob/master/Twilio%20client%20click-to-call/manifest.yml) and push the local app to the IBM Cloud (cf push)
+- Change the app name in [manifest file manifest.yml](https://github.com/gitjps/chatbot_phone_handover/blob/master/Twilio%20client%20click-to-call/manifest.yml) and push the local app to the IBM Cloud (cf push)
 - Perform the test again, use the route to the app on IBM Cloud